coder3112/Mathematics-IA/non_affine.typ

   $
   ])<transform_basiceq>

-  Now, we are going to first convert the cartesian coordinates $(X, Y)$ and $(x, y)$ from @plane_ray_fig into homogeneous coordinates to take advantage of the features they provide.
+  Now, we are going to first convert the Cartesian coordinates $(X, Y)$ and $(x, y)$ from @plane_ray_fig into homogeneous coordinates to take advantage of the features they provide.
 Since the scaling of a point does not matter in homogeneous coordinates(all of them being the same anyway), we can actually write with arbitrary $W in RR$ (Note that we implicitly convert $(x,y)$ to homogeneous coordinates as discussed in @convert_cart_homo :
   $
   mat(X W; Y W; W;)
   =